ferelie/Cart-Redux/README.md

 # Cart-Redux

-##I made this small app while learning react-redux.
+## I made this small app while learning react-redux.

-##You can try it as a live demo here: https://ferelie.github.io/Cart-Redux/
+## Feel free to try it as a live demo here: https://ferelie.github.io/Cart-Redux/